nanvr/NaNVR/wiki/Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 The support for other applications that are not launched via Steam is non-existent due to the Flatpak sandbox.

 Various SteamVR utilities such as [WlxOverlay](https://github.com/galister/WlxOverlay) and [OpenVR-AdvancedSettings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) cannot run within the Flatpak sandbox due to their usage of AppImage.
-However, unpacking the supplied AppImage or building the utilities from source and running their binaries from within the sandbox similiarly to `alvr_dashboard` could work, but there is no guarantee that they will work properly.
+However, unpacking the supplied AppImage or building the utilities from source and running their binaries from within the sandbox similiarly to `dashboard` could work, but there is no guarantee that they will work properly.

 (at time of writing it does work properly)
 Download wlx-overlay-s appimage.